Gramonesk/Enchanter/README.md

 ## 📂Files description

 ```
-├── Aquarencia                       # Folder containing all the Unity project files, to be opened by a Unity Editor
+├── Enchanter                       # Folder containing all the Unity project files, to be opened by a Unity Editor
  ├── ...
    ├── Assets                        # Folder containing all code, assets, scenes, etc used for development.
 This was not automatically created by Unity
+    ├── 2.0 Scripts                # Folder containing all the reformed scripts made related to the game
     ├── ...
     ├── Scenes                     # Folder containing several scenes that you can open and play the game via Unity
-      ├── Script                     # Folder containing all the scripts related to making the game
+    ├── Scripts                    # Folder containing all the old scripts related to making the game
    ├── ....
-   ├── ...

 ```
 <br>